idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 Examples of two schemes for decomposing the coupling terms and having multiple scalar variables are contained in the source files of the Tensor Mechanics module test directory as well as input files `2drow.i` and `2dsole.i`, with listings below.
-The comments within these header and source files should be consulted to visualize how the rows and columns of the relevant residual and Jacobian contributions are handled.
+The comments within these header and source files serve as documentation and should be consulted to visualize how the rows and columns of the relevant residual and Jacobian contributions are handled.
+The suffix "R" refers to assembling the entire row of the Jacobian in one object, and the suffix "A" refers to assembling symmetric pairs of the residual and Jacobian; see the header file for clarification.

 !listing modules/tensor_mechanics/test/include/kernels/HomogenizedTotalLagrangianStressDivergenceR.h id=HTLSDR-header
          re=/// Total Lagrangian formulation.*?}